Step 8. Define Job Schedule

 - To run the job continuously, select the Periodically every option and choose Continuously from the list on the right.
 A new backup job session will start as soon as the previous backup job session finishes.

 - To chain jobs, use the After this job field.
 In the common practice, jobs start one after another: when job A finishes, job B starts and so on.
 If you want to create a chain of jobs, you must define the time schedule for the first job in the chain.
 For the rest of the jobs in the chain, select the After this job option and choose the preceding job from the list.

 - In the Automatic retry section, define whether Veeam Backup & Replication must attempt to run the backup job again if the job fails for some reason.
-During a job retry, Veeam Backup & Replication processes failed file shares only.
+During a job retry, Veeam Backup & Replication processes failed object storage sources only.
 Enter the number of attempts to run the job and define time intervals between them.
 If you select continuous backup, Veeam Backup & Replication will retry the job for the defined number of times without any time intervals between the job runs.

 - In the Backup window section, define the time interval within which the backup job must complete.
 The backup window prevents the job from overlapping with production hours and ensures that the job does not provide unwanted overhead on the production environment.
 To set up a backup window for the job:

-- Select the Terminate job if it exceeds allowed backup window check box and click Window.
+- Select the Terminate job outside of the backup window check box and click Window.

-- In the Time Periods window, define the allowed hours and prohibited hours for backup.
+- In the Window window, define the allowed hours and prohibited hours for backup.
 If the job exceeds the allowed window, it will be automatically terminated.